-Then, when you’ve used the S mode, just press it back into place, preventing a quick switch from R to P from damaging the gearbox.
+Then, press it back into place when you’ve used the S mode, preventing a quick switch from R to P from damaging the gearbox.

-To switch to S mode, push the button on your gear selector and then lower it to S mode.
-It’s the same button that’s used to change from P to D.
+To switch to S mode, push the gear selector button and lower it to S mode.
+It’s the same button used to change from P to D.

-Another thing to keep in mind is that if you’re returning to N or D mode, you shouldn’t hit the gear selector’s button.
+Another thing to remember is that if you’re returning to N or D mode, you shouldn’t hit the gear selector’s button.